mesolitica/malaya-speech/pretrained-model/inception-v4/README.md

 Inception V4 trained on Voxceleb.

-**This directory is very lack of comments, understand Tensorflow, Tensorflow estimator, Tensorflow Dataset really helpful**.
+**This directory is very lack of comments, able to understand Tensorflow, Tensorflow estimator, Tensorflow Dataset is really helpful**.

 ## How-to